XPixelGroup/DepictQA/README.md

 - See details of our DQ-495K dataset construction in [here](./build_datasets/).

-- Download DQ-495K dataset from huggingface (coming soon).
+- Download DQ-495K dataset from <a href="https://huggingface.co/datasets/zhiyuanyou/DataDepictQA" target="_blank">huggingface</a>.
 Move the dataset to the same directory of this repository as follows.

     ```
     |-- DataDepictQA